 VVCH will review the information as documented on the FBGT during, at least 2x/month case conferencing meetings.
 The committee will review progress and barriers to achieving Veteran’s housing goals, troubleshoot any housing or service issues which may arise, and clarify service provider roles.
 Reviewing the priority list is a critical component of case conferencing, and staff participating during case conferencing meetings should possess in-depth knowledge about the status, needs and preference of each Veteran being discussed.
 On a case-by-case basis, the committee may include a Veteran during a separate case conferencing meeting to discuss their specific situation.
 The determination and prioritization of which Veteran(s) will be included in case conferencing will be determined by the VCR, in conjunction with the Case Conferencing Facilitator.

 In addition to VVCH specific case conferencing, opportunities for local, community-based case conferencing will be identified within the local CoC’s, either within currently established community-based meetings or ad-hoc meetings.
-The goal of such will be to ensure that Veteran’s housing needs are being met with all available and appropriate housing opportunities.
-In communities where case conferencing does not happen regularly, VA Homeless program staff will coordinate with local CoC/CE staff to recommend that there be an alternative system in place that ensures that Veterans are given full opportunity to access community based housing resources.
-Such alternatives may include shared case management responsibilities where the usual pathway to community housing resources is internal, or a transparent report out showing how Veterans have been considered for community based housing resources, or utilizing the ‘list scrubbing’ process as a way to ensure Veterans are considered for all community based housing resources.
+In communities where case conferencing does not happen regularly, VA Homeless program staff will coordinate with local CoC/CE staff as a means of utilizing the full spectrum of services available to persons experiencing homelessness within the given community.

 13. Code of Conduct, Attendance and Recusal Process